cuzfrog/scala-points/README.md

  [Benchmarking Scala Collections](http://www.lihaoyi.com/post/BenchmarkingScalaCollections.html)

 #### 36.Beware of java8 Stream
   `java.util.stream.Stream` has many methods that look like scala's, e.g. `flatMap`.
-Java `Stream` has state, and methods like `count()` have side-effect.
+Java `Stream` is more like views, and methods like `count()` terminates the stream.
 Read doc carefully.
   When reading a file use `Files.lines`, a `Stream` that wraps a `BufferedReader` is returned.
 The `Stream` throws `UncheckedIOException`.
 When converting to scala stream, one may use `stream.iterator.asScala`, the properties of a `java.util.stream.Stream` are then passed along to the whatever-scala representation.

+  `stream.iterator` may not fetch all upstream elements, however `stream.forEach` has a different behavior, which is affected by the implementation of `spliterator`.

 #### 37.Use java interface in scala project